-With a growing urban migration upon us, there is a sudden rise in the percentage of the population that can no longer access the free fruit available.
-Fruit costs money.
+With a growing urban migration upon us, and even COVID-19 affecting the country in one way or the other depending on where they stand in society, there is a sudden rise in the percentage of the population that can no longer access the free fruit available for the asking in villages.

 “A very small percentage of the almost two million people settled in the urban centres can afford to sacrifice their hard-earned money to buy fruit.
 Yet there are many reasons why we should all include fruit as part of the menu in the home”, he says.